tayyabsaleem7756/ignicube/README.md

 </br>

-## Seeting up your project with few commands
+## Setting up your project with few commands

 ### Installation Guide